-There are several discussion board posts where students will further research some course concepts and report their results via a graded discussion board post.
+There are several discussion board posts where students will further research course concepts and report results via a graded discussion board post, in classroom discussion, and/or student created video.
+Student created videos must be uploaded to the College's YuJa webserver and the YuJa link made available with the assignment for grading.
 Follow posting instructions to maximize potential points.
-Once the due date has passed, the submission link is removed from Blackboard and the post can no longer be submitted through Blackboard for class credit.
+Once the due date/time has passed, the submission link is removed from Blackboard and the post can no longer be submitted through Blackboard for class credit.